ach1209/xenith-technical-challenge/README.md

 ## View the project through your browser
 https://xenith-technical.firebaseapp.com/

+## Updates
+10/5/2021 - Fixed issues with the old project.
+No longer uses provide/inject to pass data

 ## Project setup
 This project uses Vue 3 and requires the latest version of Vue.
 To install the latest version:
 ```